cnhsn/Group4_Task/README.md

-# Group4_Task
+# RTU Auto
-Group 4 Task repository.
+This is official Group 4 RTU Auto repository.